 With a CTX degree in Criminal Justice & Criminology, you can enter the field ready to succeed and advance.
 Whether your goal is to be a law enforcement officer, prosecutor, corrections officer, judge, security consultant, FBI agent, intelligence analyst, game warden, criminal defense attorney, parole officer or case worker, we will teach you new ways of thinking about justice, faith, government and law.

 It is important that you think about what justice is as you consider studying at CTX.
 It means different things to different people, and we unapologetically approach the big picture of justice from a faith-based perspective at CTX.
 We acknowledge that we can get that wrong just as easily as anyone, but we also cling to the hope that one day we’ll get it right.
 This perspective informs how we look at social justice, corrections, law, ethics, prison ministry, trafficking, terrorism and a host of other topics.

 CTX offers a traditional Bachelor of Arts in Criminal Justice & Criminology online and on ground.
 The degree requirements for both delivery methods are the same, and students have the opportunity to mix the delivery methods in the same semester by building their schedule with online, daytime and evening classes.

-You can pursue your degree with one of the following tracks:
+You can pursue your degree in the following track: